nicklockwood/Euclid/README.md

 A closed, flat `Path` without nested subpaths can be converted into a `Polygon`, but it can also be used for other purposes, such as defining a cross-section or profile of a 3D shape.

 `Path`s are typically 2-dimensional, but because `PathPoint` positions have a Z coordinate, they are not *required* to be.
 Even a flat `Path` (where all points lie on the same plane) can be translated or rotated so that its points do not necessarily lie on the *XY* plane.

+## Angle

+The `Angle` type represents an angle in radians or degrees.

 ## Rotation